USA Banner

 (c) impact on company’s projected financial condition (balance sheet) of completion of project, showing that company will have sufficient financial resources to remain in business.

-Section 11: Statement explaining whether during the past five years, the applicant or any predecessor or related company has been in bankruptcy or in reorganization under Chapter 11 of the Bankruptcy Code, or in any insolvency or reorganization proceedings, and whether any substantial property of the applicant or any predecessor or related company has been acquired in any such proceeding or has been subject to foreclosure or receivership during such period.
-If so, give details.
+Section 11: Statement explaining whether during the past five years, the applicant or any predecessor&or related company has been in bankruptcy or in reorganization under Chapter 11 of the Bankruptcy Code, or in any insolvency or reorganization proceedings, and whether any substantial property of the applicant or any predecessor or related company has been acquired in any such proceeding or has been

-MARAD may not make a Federal award until the applicant has complied with all applicable unique entity identifier and SAM requirements and, if an applicant has not complied with the requirements by the time MARAD is ready to make a Federal award, MARAD may determine that the applicant is not qualified to receive a Federal award and use that determination as a basis for making a Federal award to another applicant
+Please note that the SAM registration process takes several weeks to complete, if not longer.
+MARAD may not make a Small Shipyard Grant award until the applicant has complied with all applicable UEI and SAM requirements and, if an applicant has not complied with the requirements by the time MARAD is ready to make a Small Shipyard Grant award, MARAD may determine that the applicant is not qualified to receive a Small Shipyard Grant award and use that determination as a basis for making a Small Shipyard Grant award to another applicant.

 Grant applications must be submitted electronically using Grants.gov (https://www.grants.gov).
 To apply through Grants.gov, applicants must:

 i.
-Obtain a Unique Entity Identifier number.
+Obtain a UEI number;

 ii.
-Register with SAM at www.SAM.gov.
+Register with SAM at www.SAM.gov;

 iii.
 Create a Grants.gov username and password; and